MaienM/zazu-kitty/readme.md

 is not specified, the sessions are assumed to be in a folder named `sessions` in the same directory as `path`.

-`displayHidden` determines whether files starting with a period (`.`) should be displayed.
-This defaults to false.
+`filter` is a regular expression to filter which session files should be displayed.
+Default is to exclude files starting with a period (`.`).